HewlettPackard/oneview-sdk-ruby/TESTING.md

 # Testing 'oneview-sdk' gem source code
-The 'oneview-sdk' source code provides a unit, integration/functional, system testing strategies, and linting tools to ensure its code style.
+The 'oneview-sdk' source code provides a unit, integration/functional, and system testing strategies.
+It also provides linting tools to ensure its code style.
-This document will cover on how to execute and implement them.
+This document will cover how to execute and implement them.

 ## Executing tests
 The tests can be executed by `rake` tasks, `guard` watches, and by their original tools, like `rspec`, and `rubocop`.